hindu-comm/mail_stream_advaita-l/2017/10/SrividyA_and_advaita/162__Praveen_R._Bhat.md

 > mokshA and upAsana itself is sufficient?
 Is the nature of mokshA different
 > in SrividyA and advaita?
 >
-​...
-SV itself is inclusive of the highest vidyA, also known as jnAnakunDalinI.​ The nature of mokSha is not different.
+...
+SV itself is inclusive of the highest vidyA, also known as jnAnakunDalinI.
+The nature of mokSha is not different.
 It is advaitakaivalyam.
 The Divine Mother Herself can be said to directly instruct the upAsaka, when ready beyond ajnA.